28.3: The Next step - The Kinome and Activation of Kinases at the Cell Membrane

 Table \(\PageIndex{2}\):EGFR: epidermal growth factor receptor; InsR: insulin receptor; PDGFR: platelet-derived growth factor receptor; VEGFR: vascular endothelial growth factor receptor; FGFR:fibroblast growth factor receptor; CCK: colon carcinoma kinase; NGFR, nerve growth factor receptor; HGFR: hepatocyte growth factor receptor; EphR: ephrin receptor; Axl: from the Greek word anex-elekto, or uncontrolled, a Tyro3 protein tyrosine kinase; TIE:tyrosine kinase receptor in endothelial cells; RYK: receptor related to tyrosine kinases; DDR: discoidin domain receptor; Ret: rearranged during transfection; ROS: RPTK, expressed in some epithelial cell types; LTK: leukocyte tyrosine kinase; ROR: receptor orphan; MuSK: muscle-specific kinase; LMR: Lemur.
 Sareshma Sudhesh Dev et al. Front.
 Pharmacol., 15 November 2021 | https://doi.org/10.3389/fphar.2021.772510.
 Creative Commons Attribution License (CC BY).

-We introduced the activation of RTKs in the previous section and indicated that ligand-induced dimerization led to their activation.
+We introduced RTK activation in the previous section and noted that ligand-induced dimerization led to their activation.
 Let's expand on that now.
 As in the case of PKC, the intracellular kinase domains of RTKs are inhibited by specific structures within their chains, known as cis-autoinhibition.
-These include the activation loop, as well as the C-terminal sequences and the sequence region linking the C-terminal domain to the transmembrane domain.
+These include the activation loop, the C-terminal sequences, and the region linking the C-terminal domain to the transmembrane domain.
 This is called the juxtamembrane region.
-All of these must be phosphorylated for the activation of kinase activity.
-The autoinhibition is released on ligand binding and dimerization.
-The kinase domain of the dimer can allosterically activate the kinase domains.
+All of these must be phosphorylated to activate kinase activity.
+Autoinhibition is relieved upon ligand binding and dimerization.
+The kinase domain of one dimer can allosterically activate the kinase domains of the other dimer.
 Each domain phosphorylates the cytoplasmic domain of the other, so it's called trans-phosphorylation (i.e., a kinase domain on one monomer does not autophosphorylate itself, which would be called cis-phosphorylation).
-The now active kinase domains recruit target proteins containing SH2 domains, which bind to p-Tyr peptides or proteins, in a manner that propagates signaling.
+The now-active kinase domains recruit target proteins containing SH2 domains, which bind to p-Tyr peptides or proteins, thereby propagating signaling.
 These include proteins involved in other signaling pathways, such as the MAPK and phosphoinositide-3-kinase (PI3K)/Akt pathways, which we will discuss later.
 An RTK also activates a particular phospholipase Cγ (PLC-γ).

 Cancers can arise when the RTK signaling pathways, which regulate cell growth and division, become overactive.
 Figure \(\PageIndex{20}\) shows four different mechanisms for the expression and/or activation of RTKs that could lead to cancer.